vikv1/mass_java_core/README.md

 # Building The Core Library #
 ## Overview ##
-The core library is structured around [Maven](https://maven.apache.org/).
+The core library is structured around [Maven](https://maven.apache.org).
 MASS-Java takes advantage of the dependency management and build functionality of Maven; this means that to build the project you will need to have Maven installed on your computer.
+## Installing Maven ##
+Some Java IDEs include Maven (such as [NetBeans](https://netbeans.org)), others such as [Eclipse](https://eclipse.org) require a plugin.
+If you decide to use an IDE plugin or native functionality, refer to IDE documentation.